ryaan-anthony/poopscript/README.md

 ## How to write 💩Script

-Lines that start with the pound symbol `#` are treated as comments.
+Lines that start with the comment emoji `💬` are treated as comments.

-Lines that start with a dollar sign `$` will be evaluated.
+Lines that start with a poop emoji `💩` will be evaluated.

-Lines that start with double arrows `<<` will be logged.
+Lines that start with eyes emoji `👀` will be logged.

 Lines without any syntax will be output.